Shopify/polaris/.changeset/six-donkeys-nail.md

 '@shopify/polaris': patch
 ---

-Updates Storybook stories to be wrapped with an empty FrameContext.Provider
+Updated Storybook stories to be wrapped with an empty FrameContext.Provider